 Frederick Blackwell was born in 1896, the son of Richard and Annie Blackwell whose marriage was registered in Witney in late 1891.

 Richard had been born in Eastleach Turville and Annie Clack in Clanfield.
-By the census of 1901, the Blackwells were living in Eastleach next to the Almshouses, though which side is indeterminate.
+By the census of 1901, the Blackwells were living at 33 Eastleach now the home of Trish Haynes, who is frederick’s niece.
 Richard was aged 32, described as an estate labourer so was most likely employed by the Bazleys, and Annie was aged 31.
 In ten years they had produced a brood of six children, ranging from Richard Harold aged eight down to Laura Kate aged 3 months.
 Frederick was the third child, by then aged 5.

 All had been born in Eastleach.
 By the 1911 census, the first which householders completed themselves, the pair had produced ten children, all of whom were still alive.
 Two, Oliver and Beatrice, were no longer at home – or were sleeping over somewhere else on census night.